 He isn’t the only playwright of note who has grabbed a spot on Blain-Cruz’s dance card.
 In just the past six months, the 31-year-old director has staged Hnath’s morality tale on doping and the cost of winning in the world of competitive swimming; British playwright Alice Birch’s jagged neofeminist manifesto Revolt.
 She Said.
 Revolt Again. for Soho Rep, and War, the family drama she and her longtime friend Branden Jacobs-Jenkins premiered at Yale Repertory Theatre two years ago and is currently in previews at LCT3, Lincoln Center Theater’s showcase for emerging playwrights and directors (it opens June 6 and runs through July 3).

 And that’s not all.
-In the fall, Blain-Cruz will kick off Pulitzer winner Suzan-Lori Park’s residency at Signature Theatre with the world premiere of The Death of the Last Black Man in the Entire World.
+In the fall, Blain-Cruz will kick off Pulitzer winner Suzan-Lori Parks’ residency at Signature Theatre with a revival of The Death of the Last Black Man in the Entire World.

 These plays are as different from one another in style and substance as a Shakespearean comedy is from a Greek tragedy—significant productions of which Blain-Cruz has also done—and that’s just the way she likes it.
 “I love that nobody can be like, ‘Lileana does this kind of play.’
 No. I do all of them,” she says.
 “And that’s the fun.”